5 Ginseng Tea Benefits

 #1 Ginseng Could Provide Immune Support

-Try giving yourself a leg-up in the battle against illness with a warm cup of ginseng tea.
+Try giving yourself a leg-up with a warm cup of ginseng tea.

 Ginseng has traditionally been used as a panacea, or cure-all, in Eastern medicine, offering a supportive lift to the immune system and overall wellness of body, mind, and soul.

-If you’re hoping to keep illnesses at bay during cold and flu season, ginseng tea could give some much-needed immune assistance.
-Studies show that ginseng can have a positive effect on the immune system— it possesses potential antibacterial properties and may aid in the reduction of inflammation.
+If you’re hoping to stay healthy, ginseng tea could give some much-needed immune assistance.
+Studies show that ginseng can have a positive effect on the immune system.

 #2 Ginseng May Improve Cognitive Function

 Keep your wits razor-sharp with the many cognitive benefits of ginseng.
 Among them, you may find: